rich98/DevOps-E-degree/module2/submitted/README.md

 **Clearing the Console:**
 This part uses the os module to clear the console screen.
 It checks the operating system (os.name) and uses 'cls' for Windows and 'clear' for other operating systems.

+import os
+os.system('cls' if os.name == 'nt' else 'clear')  # Clear the console

+**Arithmetic Functions:**
+These are functions for performing basic arithmetic operations.
+The divide function includes a check to prevent division by zero.

+Define a function to add two numbers def add(x, y):
+    return x + y

+Define a function to subtract two numbers def subtract(x, y):
+    return x - y

+Define a function to multiply two numbers def multiply(x, y):
+    return x * y

+Define a function to divide two numbers, with a check for division by zero def divide(x, y):
+    if y != 0:
+        return x / y
+    else:
+        return 'Error!
+Division by zero is not allowed.'

+**Main Loop and User Interface:**
+This section displays a menu for the user with options for arithmetic operations and an option to exit the program.

+Main loop to keep the program running while True:
+    # Display the menu for the user
+    print("Select operation:")
+    print("1.
+Add")
+    print("2.
+Subtract")
+    print("3.
+Multiply")
+    print("4.
+Divide")
+    print("5.
+Exit")

+**User Input and Operation Execution:**

+This part takes user input for the choice of operation and performs the selected operation based on the user's input.
+It also asks the user to press Enter before continuing.

+    # Get user choice
+    choice = input("Enter choice (1/2/3/4/5): ")

+    # Check if the choice is a valid operation (1 to 4)
+    if choice in ('1', '2', '3', '4'):
+        num1 = float(input("Enter first number: "))
+        num2 = float(input("Enter second number: "))

+        # Perform the selected operation based on user input
+        if choice == '1':
+            print(num1, "+", num2, "=", add(num1, num2))
+        elif choice == '2':
+            print(num1, "-", num2, "=", subtract(num1, num2))
+        elif choice == '3':
+            print(num1, "*", num2, "=", multiply(num1, num2))
+        elif choice == '4':
+            print(num1, "/", num2, "=", divide(num1, num2))

+        # Ask the user to press Enter before continuing
+        input("Press Enter to continue...")